ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 </div>

 1. In the **Hierarchy** window, type "wall" into the search bar to show only the objects named **Whitebod Wall 01**
-2. Press <kbd>Enter</kbd> to select everything from the search
+2. Press ++enter++ to select everything from the search
 3. Choose a material, and drag it onto one of the walls.

 !!! note
-    You can also select the entire list by clicking the first object in the list, then holding <kbd>Shift</kbd> and scroll down to click the last.
+    You can also select the entire list by clicking the first object in the list, then holding ++shift++ and scroll down to click the last.

 ### Give Everything a Material